 Winter has decided to visit North Texas today.
 Two inches of ice covered by snow, and just in time for the Super Bowl.
 Time to think about trying to prevent slip and fall injuries.
 Lots of people fall on ice and snow every year without serious injury.
 Not so fortunate were some 16,000 Americans who die each year from falls, according to the National Safety Council (NSC).

-Falls rival poisoning as the number one home accident in the U.S. The number of injuries or deaths from falls due to winter conditions is not recorded by the NSC.
+Falls rival poisoning as the #1 home accident in the United States.
+The number of injuries or deaths from falls due to winter conditions is not recorded by the NSC.
 But, safety experts agree that many injuries result from falls on ice-covered surfaces.

 It's important that individuals recognize the hazards of slippery surfaces.
 Here are helpful hints from winter-safety experts that will reduce the risk of falling when slippery conditions exist: